 Demystifying sometimes-opaque processes quells tension and satiates a thirst for understanding.
 “Children are always eager to learn about the social systems around them,” Freeman says.

-In Dani Cardia’s 5th Grade class, an overview of the United States’ electoral processes quickly evolves into a critical unpacking of the country’s history.
+In the 5th Grade classroom of Dani Cardia ’07, an overview of the United States’ electoral processes quickly evolves into a critical unpacking of the country’s history.

 “I’m not sure if you’re aware, but there’s a presidential election this week.
 Did anyone know that?”
 Cardia asks.
 Hands shoot up in the classroom and on screens; everyone is keyed in to what’s going on.
 In keeping with the spirit of inquiry, Cardia asks if anyone knows what the Electoral College is.